-Vice President for Enrollment, Mike O’Keefe `78, and Associate Director of Admission, Lourdes Bunay `11, have been receiving inquiries, leading family tours, conducting transfer interviews, and registering new students, provided: (1) the student meets admission criteria; and (2) a course schedule and tuition contract can be built this late into the admission cycle.
+Vice President for Enrollment, Mike O’Keefe `78, has been receiving inquiries, leading family tours, conducting transfer interviews, and registering new students, provided: (1) the student meets admission criteria; and (2) a course schedule and tuition contract can be built this late into the admission cycle.
 In April alone, we received 34 new inquiries for potential admission (across all grade levels) and 23 applications have been submitted.
 In total, over 50 families have made inquiry for potential transfer into grades 10-11-12 in the fall, and DeLaSalle has received, to date, just under 400 applications for potential ninth grade admission.

-Interested families are encouraged to contact either O’Keefe (612-676-7679) or Bunay (612-676-7665) as soon as possible to learn more about DeLaSalle, admission criteria, the application process, and potential placement.
+Interested families are encouraged to contact O’Keefe at 612-676-7679 as soon as possible to learn more about DeLaSalle, admission criteria, the application process, and potential placement.

 Enrollment at DeLaSalle has fluctuated considerably over its history as seen in these 25-year increments: